Openpath raises $36 million to bring keyless building access to more industries

 As with many other companies that work in the contactless technology sphere, Openpath said it has enjoyed a sizable uptick in interest during the pandemic.

 “We had the best month of sales in our history in June, and July is looking even better,” Segil added.
 “We’ve seen inbound leads and pipeline grow, and our resellers are sending out more proposals than ever.
-We can definitely see a spike in web traffic as well for Covid-19-related searches for our technology.”
+We can definitely see a spike in web traffic as well for COVID-19-related searches for our technology.”

-Openpath had previously raised around $27 million, and the company said its latest cash injection will be used to accelerate product engineering, hardware, and software development and “support its client base across new verticals.”

 Openpath currently operates in the U.S. and Canada, though it has just begun rolling its technology out in the U.K. And while offices represent a large part of its customer base, its technology extends to a range of locations, including gyms, schools, residential buildings, industrial sites, retail outlets, and parking lots.